-On the neuropsychology rotation, interns will have the opportunity to perform in-depth neurocognitive evaluations with patients having complex histories of neurological disorders, medical conditions, psychiatric disorders, and substance abuse that are affecting their ability to function adequately.
-Referrals for neuropsychological evaluations come from a variety of sources including primary care, neurosurgery, psychiatry (inpatient and outpatient), neurology, rehabilitation, Denver CARES (substance abuse treatment), medical units within the hospital, and other outpatient medical services.
+On the neuropsychology rotation, interns will have the opportunity to perform in-depth neurocognitive evaluations with diverse patients having complex histories of neurological disorders, medical conditions, psychiatric disorders, and substance abuse that are affecting their ability to function adequately.
+Referrals for neuropsychological evaluations come from a variety of sources including primary care, neurosurgery, psychiatry, neurology, rehabilitation, OBHS including substance use treatment teams, medical units within the hospital, and other outpatient medical services.
 Interns will learn a traditional, comprehensive neuropsychological battery and gain increasing autonomy as they demonstrate mastery over interviewing and test administration.
-Interns will further develop their skills in case conceptualization and report writing through collaboration with the supervising neuropsychologist.
+Objectives for the minor rotation include becoming better consumers of neuropsychology including greater understanding of the details of a neuropsychological evaluation and knowing when to refer.
+Interns will further develop their skills in case conceptualization and report writing that can be generalized to other psychological assessment settings through collaboration with the supervising neuropsychologist.
+Interns on the GPE Adult Neuropsychology track complete a full-time experience in neuropsychology during the first 6 months of internship (i.e., 50% of total clinical hours on the neuropsychology service).
+The Neuropsychology track intern also has the opportunity to participate in geriatric and pre-surgical epilepsy evaluations as well as supervision of supervision of a doctoral level neuropsychology practicum student.
+The neuropsychology training for GPE Adult Neuropsychology track interns is consistent with Houston Conference Guidelines, with the goal of preparing the intern to continue on to postdoctoral training in neuropsychology.
+This is a major rotation for the Neuropsychology track intern.
+All others may rotate on the service as a minor rotation.